scottishgovernment/tradingnation.mygov.scot/pages/help-for-businesses.md

 permalink: /help-for-businesses/
 ---

+{:.leader}
-<p class='leader'>Different organisations can help your business to export.
-Who can help depends on what you’re trying to do.</p>
+Different organisations can help your business to export.
+Who can help depends on what you’re trying to do.

 ## Advice and guidance
 For general advice and guidance on exporting, go to: